-Early Alert allows faculty to provide academic feedback on student performance during the 4th week of classes, long before mid-term grades are assigned.
+Early Alert is program that is run through the advising app, Navigate.
+It allows faculty to provide academic feedback on student performance during the 4th week of classes, long before mid-term grades are assigned.
 The goal is to give you a glimpse of your early performance in each class.
-The alert can be found in the Progress Reports of the Navigate App.

 This alert encourages you to speak with your instructors and/or seek academic support services such as tutoring and Supplemental Instruction.
 If you receive an academic concern from an instructor in one or more of your classes, don't panic!
-Your advisor and members of your success team will reach out to you to check in and help you formulate a plan to move forward.
+Your advisor and RA will reach out to you to check in and help you formulate a plan to move forward.
 This is an opportunity to seek academic/personal help and discuss your options with your instructors and advisors.
+You can also find your Early Alert info in the Navigate app.